beanbaginc/django-evolution/docs/index.rst

 and works alongside it to transition databases taking advantage of the strengths of both migrations and evolutions.

+While most will be fine with :term:`migrations`, there's a couple reasons why you might find Django Evolution a worthwhile addition to your project:

+1. You're still stuck on Django 1.6 or earlier and need to make changes to your database.

+   Django 1.6 is the last version without built-in support for migrations, and there are still codebases out there using it.
+Django Evolution can help keep upgrades manageable, and make it easier to transition all or part of your codebase to migrations when you finally upgrade.

+2. You're distributing a self-installable web application, possibly used in large enterprises, where you have no control over when people are going to upgrade.

+   Django's migrations assume some level of planning around when changes are made to the schema and when they're applied to a database.
+The more changes you make, and the more versions in-between what the user is running and what they upgrade to, the longer the upgrade time.

+   If a customer is in control of when they upgrade, they might end up with *years* of migrations that need to be applied.

+   Migrations apply one-by-one, possibly triggering the rebuild of a table many times during an upgrade.
+Django Evolution, on the other hand, can apply years worth of evolutions at once, optimized to perform as few table changes as possible.
+This can take days, hours or even *seconds* off the upgrade time.

 Django Evolution officially supports Django 1.6 through 3.1.